-- 18. Press <F4> and <Yes> to "Save Changes and Reset", however ensure that the condition in the bulleted point below is met before doing so. - Make sure the Windows 10 OS DVD is in the attached DVD drive, as the computer starts up it will automatically boot from the Windows 10 OS DVD (you will be prompted to press a key to boot from the DVD). - 19.
-Press <F7> as the computer starts up to bring up the boot device menu. - 20.
-Select the DVD drive containing the Windows 10 OS DVD and press <Enter>. - Press a key at system startup to begin installing Windows from your Microsoft Windows 10 disc. - 22.
-Click Next > Install Now to continue installing the operating system as normal (see your Windows documentation if you need help on installing the Windows OS). - 23.
-Select Custom: Install Windows only (advanced). - 24.
-It is recommended that you select and then delete existing partitions. - 25.
-Click New to create a partition for Windows. - 26.
-It is very important to make sure that when you create the partition, to leave at least a minimum of unallocated space of 5MB (see sidebar). - 27.
-Follow the on-screen instructions to install the Windows 10 operating system. - 28.
-Install the Windows drivers from the Device Drivers & Utilities + User's Manual disc as per Table 4 1, on page 4 4 (make sure you install the Intel Rapid Storage Technology driver see overleaf). - 29.
-Run the Intel® Rapid Storage Technology application to manage your Intel® OptaneTM system as instructed in "Intel® Rapid Storage Technology for Optane Systems" on page 6 42.
+- 11. Select "Save and Exit", however ensure that the condition in the bulleted point below is met before doing so. - Make sure the Windows 10 OS DVD is in the DVD drive, as the computer starts up it will automatically boot from the Windows 10 OS DVD (you will be prompted to press a key to boot from the DVD). - 12.
+Press <F2> as the computer starts up and select Boot Manager. - 13.
+Click to select the DVD drive containing the Windows 10 OS DVD. - Press a key at system startup to begin installing Windows from your Microsoft Windows 10 disc. - Click Next > Install Now to continue installing the operating system as normal (see your Windows documentation if you need help on installing the Windows OS). - 16.
+Select Custom: Install Windows only (advanced). - 17.
+It is recommended that you select and then delete existing partitions. - 18.
+Click New to create a partition for Windows. - 19.
+It is very important to make sure that when you create the partition, to leave at least a minimum of unallocated space of 5MB (see sidebar). - 20.
+Follow the on-screen instructions to install the Windows 10 operating system. - 21.
+Install the Windows drivers from the Device Drivers & Utilities + User's Manual disc as per Table 4 1, on page 4 4 (make sure you install the Intel Rapid Storage Technology driver see overleaf). - 22.
+Run the Intel® Rapid Storage Technology application to manage your Intel® OptaneTM system as instructed in "Intel® Rapid Storage Technology" on page 6 36.

-- 30. After installing the Intel® Rapid Storage Technology application you can access Device Manager (right-click the Start menu and select Device Manager). - 31.
+- 23. After installing the Intel® Rapid Storage Technology application you can access Device Manager (right-click the Start menu and select Device Manager). - 24.
 Click Disk drives to check the Optane drive.